percona/percona-xtrabackup/storage/innobase/xtrabackup/doc/source/using_xtrabackup/privileges.rst

              TCP/IP.
 ===========  ==================================================================

-These options are passed to the :command:`mysql` child process without alteration, see ``mysql --help`` for details.
+These options are passed to the `mysql` child process without alteration, see ``mysql --help`` for details.

 .. note::

-   In case of multiple server instances the correct connection parameters (port, socket, host) must be specified in order for |xtrabackup| to talk to the correct server.
+   In case of multiple server instances the correct connection parameters (port, socket, host) must be specified in order for *xtrabackup* to talk to the correct server.